brhannan/sl-ksp/README.md

 pyenv
 ```
 This will tell you which Python version you're using.
+If the command above does not indicate that MATLAB is using Python 3, fix that
-I needed to tell MATLAB to use Python 3.8 by doing the following.
+by doing the following.

 Open a terminal and identify the path to my python3:
 ```
 python3
 import sys
 sys.executable
 ```
-Copy the path that is printed (for example, mine looks something like
+Copy the path that is printed (for example, let's say it is
-'<...>/usr/bin/python3').
+'usr/bin/python3').
 Go back to MATLAB and enter the command
 ```
-pyversion('<...>/user/bin/python3')
+pyversion('user/bin/python3')
 ```
 where the pyversion() input argument is the `sys.executable` output.